evertonsilva23/Python/README.md

 # Python
- Some exercises to Learn Pyhon
+ Some exercises to Learn Python